vegaprotocol/documentation/docs/releases/overview.md

 - When preparing for the 0.75 incentive on testnet it was found that the addition of the check so that the mark price calculation can trigger a price auction was causing the book-keeping of enter/leaving auctions for perpetuals to become out of sync.
 The protocol now tells the perpetual that it is leaving when we call `as.Left()`.
 It is then updated again to enter an auction if the price-monitoring is triggered.
 The perpetual then just handles this zero length interval.
 This was fixed in [issue 10858 ↗](https://github.com/vegaprotocol/vega/issues/10858).
 - After the deployment of 0.74.9 validators that use Sentry nodes were reporting a high RAM usage.
 It was found that in some cases nodes were submitted in many duplicate `NodeVoteCommand` commands.
 The window during which the node is expecting to see its own vote is currently a hard-coded to `v.lastSentVote.Add(10 * time.Second)`.
 This has been resolved by adding a config value and setting it to a higher value than the current hard-coded value.
 As a result the number of failed transactions (node votes) due to duplicate votes or invalid resource ID should decrease, along with RAM usage.
 This has been addressed in [issue 10862 ↗](https://github.com/vegaprotocol/vega/issues/10862).
 - A bug was found in the `EstimatePosition` collateral increase estimate API.
 It was found that the estimate returned from API and the actual difference between the general account balance is significantly different.
 This has now been addressed and the API estimate and actual difference is now the same.
 This was fixed in [issue 10852 ↗](https://github.com/vegaprotocol/vega/issues/10852).
+- During testing a snapshot restore was observed to have failed when pegged orders and iceberg pegged orders had been submitted.
+This bug has been fixed in [issue 10864 ↗](https://github.com/vegaprotocol/vega/issues/10864).
+- In a market sim fuzzing test a bug was found to cause a panic when converting an "unknown" event to a proto.
+The event binding for time weight event has now been fixed.
+This was resolved in [issue 10877 ↗](https://github.com/vegaprotocol/vega/issues/10877).

 ### Improvements